Estelindis/aikido/README.md

 - A colour scheme of creams and browns was chosen for the website.
 These tones evoke a traditional look of parchment and ink, while maintaining a level of contrast suitable for a fresh, modern website.
 White is not used in the styling but appears as a pop of contrast in the hero image of the index.

 ## Typography
 Two fonts are used throughout the website.
-These fonts are unified by their clear legibility, with differences in the serif font that draw attention to headers and other important elements.
+These fonts are unified by their clear legibility, with differences in the serif font that draw attention to headings and other important elements.
-- [Yuji Syuku](https://fonts.google.com/specimen/Yuji+Syuku) - logo, navigation, headers, and kanji.
+- [Yuji Syuku](https://fonts.google.com/specimen/Yuji+Syuku) - this serif font is used in the logo, navigation, headers, and kanji.
 Of the Google fonts that include kanji, this one, based on digitized calligraphy, most closely resembles the brush style seen on Aikido scrolls in dojos around the world.
 It is somewhat artistic but still clear to read.
 A subtle inked look carries over to the logo, nav bar, and headings, unifying them with the kanji reading "aikido" on the index page.
 - [Barlow Semi Condensed](https://fonts.google.com/specimen/Barlow+Semi+Condensed) - an elegant, easy-to-read sans-serif font.

 ## Icons and images
 - The source for the icons used in the footer is [Font Awesome](https://fontawesome.com/).
 - The source for the hero image in the index page is [Pexels](https://www.pexels.com/photo/red-and-gray-pagoda-temple-3408354/).
 Using GIMP, I edited the photo to replace the sky with a solid fill of the main background colour of the website, for a cleaner look that blends into the logo and nav bar.
 [Editing Pexels photos is permitted by their license.](https://www.pexels.com/license/)
 - The source for the main FAQ image is [Shutterstock](https://www.shutterstock.com/image-vector/aikido-dojo-asian-style-flat-vector-1196646862).
-I edited the image to replace the tatami with the main background colour of the website, for a clearer look.
+I edited the image to replace the tatami with the main background colour of the website, for a more unified look.
 Additionally, I somewhat extended the picture to the sides for very wide screens.
 I licensed this image via free trial, which allows usage rights to be retained after the trial ends, even if the trial is cancelled immediately.
 [Editing licensed content is permitted by Shutterstock.](https://support.shutterstock.com/s/article/Can-I-edit-the-content-I-license?language=en_US)
-- The main Join image was also licensed from [Shutterstock](https://www.shutterstock.com/image-photo/white-judogi-folded-tied-belt-1688098678).
+- The main join image was also licensed from [Shutterstock](https://www.shutterstock.com/image-photo/white-judogi-folded-tied-belt-1688098678).
 Only minor editing occurred (cropping the image from the original).
-- The image of the Sports Centre floor map was created from scratch by me in GIMP, using complementary colours.
+- The image of the Sports Centre floor map was created from scratch by me in GIMP, using a colour scheme that complements the website palette.

 # Testing
 ## [HTML Validator](https://validator.w3.org/)